-- Life in Egypt can be an ideal solution for whom he seeks diving into the gate of the middle eastern world, with its vivid cultures and rich customs.
+- Life in Egypt can be an ideal solution for who seeks diving into the gate of the middle eastern world, with its vivid cultures and rich customs.
 Living in Egypt is safe and dependable and suits the students with tight budgets.
-However it will be useful if you are aware of the following points before coming to Egypt.
+However, it will be useful if you are aware of the following points before coming to Egypt.

 - Egypt’s climate is superb with long sunny days, little rainfall and light winds to keep the temperature pleasantly cooler.
-The southern areas of Egypt are hotter than the northern areas and further inland temperatures become hotter still.
-Cairo gets particularly hot during May to October which is summer and winter during November to April still remains pleasant We would advise light cotton clothing to aid keeping cool and a lightweight jacket or jumper for evening wear, in case the night is cool particularly in the north of Egypt.
+The southern areas of Egypt are hotter than the northern areas and further inland temperatures become hotter.

 - There are one hundred piasters in one Juineeh (commonly referred to as the Egyptian Pound or LE).
 Notes come in increments of .25, .50 piasters, 1, 5, 10, 20, 50, and 100.
 Dollars are the most commonly acceptable alternative currency.